GautierAppert/gautierappert.github.io/index.md

 * 2nd years Statistical Modeling with applications in R, at ENSTA ParisTech to engineering students.
 * Probability and Statistics at Polytech Paris Sud to engineering students.
-* Statistics (revision course) to Master 2 Mathematics and application students.
-Applications in R.
+* Statistics (revision course) with applications in R, to Master 2 Mathematics and application students.
 * Measure, Integration theory and Probability to undergraduate students ("Magistère de Mathématiques").
 * Mathematical modeling (mainly applied probability) to undergraduate students.